microsoft/typespec/docs/language-basics/templates.md

 }
 ```

-## Parameter constraints
+## Parameter Constraints

-Template parameters can specify a constraint using the `extends` keyword.
-See the [type relations](./type-relations.md) documentation for details on how validation works.
+You can impose constraints on template parameters using the `extends` keyword.
+For details on how validation works, refer to the [type relations](./type-relations.md) documentation.

 ```typespec
 alias Foo<Type extends string> = Type;
 ```

-Now, instantiating Foo with an argument that does not satisfy the constraint `string` will result in an error:
+If you try to instantiate Foo with an argument that does not meet the `string` constraint, you will encounter an error:

 ```typespec
 alias Bar = Foo<123>;